jonasbanurea/Elicensing-Platform-Microservices/interoperability-test-results-2025-12-22.md

 2. **Correlation-ID Propagation:** Unique identifier injected at API Gateway and propagated across all service boundaries.
 Enables distributed tracing and ensures callback responses can be matched to original submission requests even under out-of-order delivery scenarios.

 3. **Webhook Signature Verification:** HMAC-based signature validation for all inbound callbacks from external platforms.
-Prevents spoofing attacks and ensures authenticity of approval/rejection notifications from Mock/Sandbox OSS.
+Prevents spoofing attacks and ensures authenticity of approval/rejection notifications from Mock OSS.

 ### 1.2 Test Execution